ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

 Smoothing performs poorly in areas of fine detail, with narrow objects.
 It also performs poorly in areas with many edges and depth discontinuities.
 Smoothing algorithms penalize large disparity differences in closeby regions (which can actually occur in practice).
 Smoothing penalizes sharp disparity changes (corresponding to depth discontinuities).

+<a name='stereo-challenges'></a>
 ## Challenges

+SSD or SAD is only the beginning.
+SSD/SAD suffers from... large "blobs" of disparities, can have areas of large error in textureless regions. fail in shadows

+MC-CNN can... show fine structures. succeed in shadows.

+Too small a window might not be able to distinguish unique features of an image, but too large a window would mean many patches would likely have many more things in common, leading to less helpful matches.

 Note that the problem is far from solved with these approaches, as many complexities remain.
 Images can be problematic, and can contain areas where it is quite hard or impossible to obtain matches (e.g. under occlusion).